50 Mile Trek

-HIKING DESTINATIONS: Catskill Mountains: Willowemoc Wild Forest (Hodge Pond), Balsam Fire Tower (first fire tower in New York State, original tower erected 1887), Mongaup Pond, and Big Pond primitive area, .
+HIKING DESTINATIONS: Catskill Mountains: Willowemoc Wild Forest (Hodge Pond), Balsam Fire Tower (first fire tower in New York State, original tower erected 1887), Mongaup Pond, Big Pond primitive area, and Little Pond.

 The cost for the trek is $???? per participant.

 Sunday 8/4: Set up camp.
 Trek training and shakedown for hike.
 Pack for tomorrow’s 10-mile hike along the OSR White trail.
 Eat dinner at the Long House.